 Start-ups, are running ONE venture and for them its their, ONE and only ONE venture.
-Hence, the Founder’s interest in the venture is for a term, longer than that of their Investors.
-It’s safe to assume, that they are all in for a marathon.
+Founder’s interest is for a long term, unlike that of Investor’s.
+Founders are in for a marathon.

-The Venture Capital / Private Equity Investors have seen some great hits like Alibaba & Yahoo, where these start-ups initially worked for scale, at the cost of making huge initial losses.
-Investors are likely to continue this approach of chasing scale, as it has done wonders for them.
-Their mandate is to grow their money in many multiples.
-They make their money when a portfolio start-up scales up fast and goes for the next round of funding.
-Here, the investor gets an exit and is able to make 3x or 4x (if not more) of their investment.
-So, they are willing to risk their money on these ‘scale chasing startups’, hoping that, even if one out of ten or perhaps hundred becomes the next unicorn, they would cover the possible losses from the other nine or ninety nine.
+The Venture Capital / Private Equity Investors have seen some great hits like Alibaba & Yahoo, where they initially worked for scale, at the cost of making huge initial losses.
+Investors are likely to continue this approach.
+They want portfolio start-ups, to scale up fast and go for the next round of funding.
+Here, the investor gets an exit and is able to make 3x or 4x.
+Even if one out of ten or hundred becomes the next unicorn, they would cover the possible losses from the other nine or ninety nine.
+This is a sprint.

-One would accept that the rules of success in a marathon are different, than that of a sprint.
+Rules of success in a marathon are different, than that of a sprint.
 A marathoner has to conserve his energy for the long race.
 Accordingly, in this case, the start-ups also have to conserve energy i.e. grow value in terms of sustainable profits.
-At least, they have to work in that direction.

 However, Start-ups will chase scale, as that is the current game, and investors, being very important shareholders, will exert their influence, on the strategy of the start-up.